rohitmultani/React.Js-Notes/02/Hooks/TypesOfHooks/useReducer.md

 1. reducer function contains our custom state logic.
 2. initial state can be any value but should be object.
-3.The useReducer Hook returns the current stateand a dispatchmethod.
+3. The useReducer Hook returns the current stateand a dispatchmethod.

+## Declaring
 ```
 const [todos, dispatch] = useReducer(reducer, initialTodos);
 ```

+## InitialTools